Skip to main content

 1. Add a service user

-Add a service user with permission in the access area Projects and role:
+Add a service user with permission in the Projects scope and the role:

 • metrics.admin;